hyperoslo/playbook/GIT_AND_GITHUB.md

 to merge.
 Who does that?
 If you're working on a gem, anyone can merge it.
 If you're working on an application, prefer to have another member of your team merge it.

-Once the pull request is accepted delete the merged branch.
+Once the pull request is accepted that person should delete the merged branch.

 #### Then what?